hoodiehq/hoodie/README.md

 Dependencies
 ------------

-Hoodie depends on on jQuery/[zepto](http://zeptojs.com/), but we will remove the dependance at some point.
+Hoodie depends on on jQuery, but we will remove the dependance at some point.

 Contribute